Rakie Ayola

 In 2017, Ayola took over the role of Hermione Granger in the West End production of Harry Potter and the Cursed Child.
 In 2020, she won the Best Female Actor in a Play award at the Black British Theatre Awards for her performance in On Bear Ridge for National Theatre Wales and the Royal Court.
 In 2021, she won a BAFTA for her role in the BBC One drama Anthony.

+In 2017 Ayola founded Shanty Productions with her husband Adam Smethurst.

 Ayola is an advocate of increased ethnic representation in the entertainment industry, and in 2001 founded her own production company, producing the short film Persephone's Playground for the Cannes Film Festival in order to further her campaign.

 Early life

 Ayola was born in Cardiff in May 1968 to a Sierra Leonean mother and a Nigerian father.
 She was raised by her mother's cousin and his wife in Ely, Cardiff.
 Ayola's heritage means she is Yoruba by descent, although she does not speak the language.
 Ayola studied at Windsor Clive Primary and Glan Ely High School, and was a member of the Orbit Youth Theatre, South Glamorgan Youth Theatre, South Glamorgan Youth Choir and the National Youth Theatre of Wales.
 She left high school before sitting her A Levels in order to pursue her ambition of becoming an actress.
 She explains: "I've always wanted to act.
 I decided at 16 I wanted to make my living acting, but even if I couldn't, I’d be in an amateur theatre company."
 She then went on to attend the Royal Welsh College of Music and Drama, studying for a three-year acting diploma.
 Her first acting role was for the Welsh Eisteddfod when still at primary school, playing a lady-in-waiting at the court of King Arthur.
 Ayola has stated that it was Barbra Streisand's performance in Hello, Dolly! that inspired her to act as a child, though credits her adoptive mother with encouraging her to act professionally.
 Ayola's first job was selling jeans on Bessemer Road Market in Cardiff.
 She worked as a chambermaid whilst attending drama school, and, six weeks prior to graduation, was offered a job with the 'Made in Wales' theatre company which enabled her to obtain her union card.